Harry Lennix

-Harold Joseph Lennix III (born November 16, 1964) is an American actor.
+Harold Joseph Lennix III (born November 16, 1964) is an American actor noted for extensive work on screen and stage.
 He is known for his roles as Terrence "Dresser" Williams in the Robert Townsend film The Five Heartbeats (1991) and as Boyd Langton in the Fox science-fiction series Dollhouse.
 Lennix co-starred as Harold Cooper, assistant director of the FBI Counterterrorism Division, on the NBC drama The Blacklist.
 Lennix also played J'onn J'onzz/Calvin Swanwick/Martian Manhunter in the DC Extended Universe films Man of Steel, Batman v Superman: Dawn of Justice, and Zack Snyder's Justice League.

 He was nominated for the 2025 Tony Award for Best Actor in a Play for his role in Purpose.
+The Chicago Crusader and Northwestern University called Lennix, "one of Chicago's favorite sons."

 Early life

 The youngest of four siblings, Lennix was born in Chicago, Illinois, to Lillian C. (née Vines), a laundry worker, and Harry Lennix Jr., a machinist.
 His mother was African-American and his father was Creole from Louisiana.

-Lennix attended Quigley Preparatory Seminary South and Northwestern University, where he majored in Acting and Direction.
+Lennix attended Quigley Preparatory Seminary South and intended to become a priest.
+His first play was with the seminary.
+After a few weeks at seminary, he changed paths to Northwestern University "to pursue a girl", and settled on career choice in drama and majored in Acting and Direction.
 In his senior year at Northwestern, he was the coordinator of the African-American student organization, For Members Only.

 Career

+Teaching and Career Beginnings

+Lennix taught music for Chicago Public Schools for eight years.
+While in school himself and teaching, he commuted two hours between Englewood for teaching and then performances in plays at night.
+He continued acting training and performed at the Goodman Theatre and Steppenwolf Theatre.